 2. Mobile Car Wash & Detailing

 - Why it works: The weather supports year-round services; people love convenience.
+A mobile car wash business lets you reach customers right at their homes or offices, no physical shop needed.

 - Average earnings: $2,000–$5,000/month